 - Ensure that you have successfully logged onto your designated network.

 The definition of “a day” may also vary.
 “A day” may be counted based on the local time or that of the destination.
 The daily charges may also be counted on per destination basis.
-For example, if you use mobile data service in the United Kingdom in the morning, then you travel to France in the afternoon, you will be charged twice for traveling in the two countries in the same day.
-Besides, some day passes may have restrictions on the type of data usage.
-For example, unlimited data usage may only be applicable to particular messaging application while a low data volume is imposed for general usage via other applications.
+For example, if you use a mobile data service in the United Kingdom in the morning, then you travel to France in the afternoon, you will be charged twice for traveling in the two countries on the same day.
+Besides, someday passes may have restrictions on the type of data usage.
+For example, unlimited data usage may only be applicable to particular messaging applications while a low data volume is imposed for general usage via other applications.
 Any extra usage beyond the limit of the general usage will incur data roaming charges.
 To avoid unnecessary disputes, consumers must clarify with their mobile operators how the charges are calculated.

 In general, in order to avoid unnecessary financial loss and billing disputes, you should carefully enquire about the service details and charging scheme, and read the service terms and conditions before subscribing to mobile data roaming services.
+Unexpected Mobile Data Charges